mtorpey/wooden-ships/1-introduction.md

 ### B. Log Sheet

 A very important step must now be completed; filling out the log sheet.
-A player must fill out a \"log\" for each ship that he controls.
+A player must fill out a "log" for each ship that he controls.
 All information for that ship necessary to the play of the game will be placed here.
 This information is found on the ship counter or in the ship\'s Order of Battle, found in the scenarios.
 A diagram is given as